The designer who got Zelensky into a suit again

 Conversations about a new, more formal style for the president began in earnest in January.
 “The task itself wasn’t complicated: to preserve the image of a president at war by keeping military style, by replacing khaki with black, but to add also some design and fashionable touches,” Anisimov said.

-In Washington on Monday, pranksters posted a banner enjoining Zelensky to “Wear a suit, bro.”
+In Washington on Monday, pranksters posted a banner enjoining Zelenskyy to “Wear a suit, bro.”
 But nobody was happier to see Zelensky’s outfit than Trump himself.
-Except for maybe Brian Glenn – the Real America’s Voice reporter who asked Zelensky “Why don’t you wear a suit?” at the testy February meeting.
+Except for maybe Brian Glenn – the Real America’s Voice reporter who asked Zelenskyy “Why don’t you wear a suit?” at the testy February meeting.

 “I said the same thing.
 And that’s the one that attacked you last time,” Trump said.

 “I apologize to you.
 You look wonderful,” Glenn replied.
-To which Zelensky playfully retorted: “You are in the same suit.
+To which Zelenskyy playfully retorted: “You are in the same suit.
 You see, I changed, you did not.”

 Many Ukrainians couldn’t care less about presidential fashion, Anisimov acknowledged.
 “Ukraine is waiting for peace, and what someone is wearing is of very little importance,” he said, adding that he was surprised to be doing so many interviews about the suit.
 Still, the designer recognizes how critical a role his creation could play in world affairs.